 Note: the Advanced Display Option feature is only available if your Contract has a Term with dates.
 If your Contract is set to 'No Term' then this feature will not be accessible.

 Fig 2 - Contract Value Advanced Display Options

-This summary will add and display any Once values separately
+This summary will display any Once values separately.

 |Display Lifetime Value prorated over the term||Displays assumed total value of the Contract, taking into account the start and end date of the Contract and Financials.|